Exact Controllability of the Distributed System Governed by the Wave Equation with Memory: Introduction

 Note that $P(t,x)\equiv 0$ outside $[a,b]$ and $P(t,x)$ can be considered as a new control function.
-It is the problem considered in \cite{Ivanov} (in more general case).
-If $K(t)$ is a linear combination of two exponentials then the system (\ref{5})---(\ref{7}) is uncontrollable to rest.
-It means that there is initial condition $\varphi_0$ such that for any control $P(t,x)$, where $P(t,x)$ belongs to the corresponding space, the solution of (\ref{5})---(\ref{7}) can not be driven to rest.

-Using arguments similar to the above it can be proved that the system (\ref{1})---(\ref{3}) is uncontrollable to rest if $K(t)$ is a linear combination of $N$ exponentials, where $N\geqslant 2$.
+It is the problem considered in \cite{Ivanov} (in a more general case).
+If $K(t)$ is a linear combination of two exponentials then the system (\ref{5})--(\ref{7}) is uncontrollable to rest.
+It means that there is an initial condition $\varphi_0$ such that, for any control $P(t,x)$, where $P(t,x)$ belongs to the corresponding space, the solution of (\ref{5})--(\ref{7}) can not be driven to rest.
+Using arguments similar to the above it can be proved that the system (\ref{1})--(\ref{3}) is uncontrollable to rest if $K(t)$ is a linear combination of $N$ exponentials, where $N\geqslant 2$.
+In \cite{JOTA} this result was generalized to the multidimensional case.
+More accurately, controllability to rest is impossible if $N\geqslant 2$ and control function is applied only to the sub-domain.
+But, as it will be shown in this article, the system (\ref{1})--(\ref{3}) is controllable to rest when the control is distributed on the whole domain $\Omega$.